All Episodes

 Three exclamation points.

-And I got to thinking, what about this show could be depressing.
+And I got to thinking, what about this show could be depressing?

 The only thing I can think of is what I mentioned earlier.

-I put that into context for you.
+And I put that into context for you.

-Said, this ain't gonna happen.
+I said, this ain't going to happen.

 Now, maybe if telling you the truth about this is depressing, so be it.